3. Humanitarian Accountability Framework (HAF)

 |PERFORMANCE TARGETS FOR CARE’s HUMANITARIAN RESPONSES|

-The scope of the response(s) with regards to CARE’s four core sectors (WASH, Shelter, Food & Nutrition Security, and Sexual and Reproductive Health and Rights)
+The technical scope of CARE’s humanitarian response(s) remains focused on four core sectors (WASH, Shelter, Food & Nutrition Security, and Sexual and Reproductive Health and Rights).

 |Performance Target B: Relevance||This performance area refers to the appropriateness (as also expressed by the crisis affected people) of CARE’s response with regards to:

 |Performance Area C: the CARE Approach||The indicators and targets in this performance are refer to the global indicators related to the three elements of the CARE Approach:

 |Performance Area D: Efficiency||This Performance area includes indicators and targets related to the strength of CARE in playing its humanitarian role

 a) effectively in terms of emergency preparedness and surge capacity

 b) efficiently in terms of coherence, leadership and decision-making, fundraising and fund management